 MFS uses an active bottom-up investment approach to buying and selling investments for the fund.
-Investments are selected primarily based on fundamental analysis of individual instruments and their issuers.
-Quantitative models that systematically evaluate instruments may also be considered.
-In structuring the fund, MFS may also consider top-down factors.
+Investments are selected primarily based on fundamental analysis of individual issuers and instruments.
+Quantitative models that systematically evaluate issuers and instruments may also be considered.